+Do you know your family's medical history?
 I am from the island of Jamaica and having a family medical history or even creating one, was never talked about when I was growing up.
 When a family member was ill, especially if it was cancer – like it was contagious- there were whispers, no one asked questions, but you felt the fear within everyone around you.
 It was palpable.

 My Father had an ailment commonly known as ‘STOPPAGE of water’ erroneously associated with prostate cancer, but what was actually urinary retention, but due to the type of medical treatment he received back then in Jamaica, it certainly developed into prostate cancer.
 And, my Mother had ovarian cancer.

 Stoppage of water is a curable illness.
 Ovarian cancers if not detected early, the survival rate drops to 15 to 20 percent if the cancer spreads.
 All this prevention is dependent on having a family medical history and it is becoming more and more urgent, especial as more and more diseases are found to have genetic links or are just the product of lifestyle.